user profile avatar

 Bio

 Hello, my name is Caden Short.
-I am a freshman at the University of Mount Union, and I am studying national security and intelligence, specializing in cybersecurity and foreign languages.
+I am a freshman at the University of Mount Union, and I am studying national security and intelligence, specializing in cybersecurity and foreign affairs.
 When I am not at work or school, I enjoy spending time outdoors, playing flag football, swimming, working on computers, traveling with my family, exercising, and volunteering around my local community.
 My family and dog, Zeke, are my support system and mean the world to me.
 I am highly motivated, and although I struggle with severe anxiety, I try never to let it get in the way of accomplishing my goals.
-New situations and making friends are a struggle for me due to the anxiety, so I find myself alone more times than I want to.
+New situations and making friends are a struggle for me due to the anxiety, and as a result, it has taken a toll internally on my body, and I was recently diagnosed with Crohn’s Disease.
 As I grow academically throughout my college career, I hope to develop socially and emotionally.
-We can learn so much from others, and the opportunities provided on my college campus are perfect for preparing me to face the world!
+We can learn so much from others, and the opportunities on my college campus are perfect for preparing me to face the world!

 Education